 The compassionate veterinarians at Garden District Animal Hospital in Baton Rouge recommend microchip identification as a means of permanent identification for your pet.
 Microchipping can be done on an outpatient basis, and many clients elect to microchip when their companion animal is spayed or neutered.
 A microchip is approximately as small as a grain of rice and is implanted under the skin between the shoulder blades of the pet.
 Please remember that microchipping is a permanent form of identification, as opposed to engraved plates on collars that can become lost or removed.

-When a lost pet has been rescued and arrives at a participating veterinarian clinic or shelter, a universal scanner is used to identify the unique encoded number on the implanted microchip, and the owner is identified and contacted immediately.
-At Garden District Animal Hospital, we scan all rescued pets and strays that are brought to our clinic for a microchip in an attempt to reunite them with their owners.
+When a lost pet has been rescued and arrives at a participating veterinarian clinic or shelter, a universal scanner is used to identify the unique encoded number on the implanted microchip.
+If one is found, the owner is identified and contacted immediately.
+At Garden District Animal Hospital, we scan for a microchip whenever a rescued pet or stray is brought to our clinic so that we may attempt to reunite them with their owners.

-If you have ever been separated from your constant companion, you understand how helpless it feels until they are safe at home again.
-Give them the best opportunity to be returned to you in the event they become lost and have them microchipped at Garden District Animal Hospital.
+If you have ever been separated from your constant companion, you understand how helpless you feel until they are safe at home again.
+Give your pets the best opportunity to be returned to you in the event they become lost by having them microchipped at Garden District Animal Hospital.